These healthy fats are keto-friendly but benefit all kinds of eaters, too. They're about to become your new BFFs.

 Salmon and Tuna

+Look no further than the sea for healthy fats to eat regardless of whether you're on the keto diet or not.
 "Fatty fish are keto-friendly food choices because they provide high-quality protein and are rich in beneficial omega-3 fatty acids, which help temper inflammation and reduce the risk for many chronic diseases," says Upton.
-(Related: 15 Anti-Inflammatory Foods You Should Be Eating Regularly)

 Photo: Gregory Gerber / Shutterstock